Week of 4/19/26:Made New in Christ

 4 | Doctrinal Focus - The Doctrine of Regeneration

-This is why Christian obedience is joyful rather than burdensome - because it rises from new life given by the Spirit, not from law.
+This is why Christian obedience is joyful rather than burdensome - because it rises from new life given by the Spirit in Christ, not from law.

 To be born again is to breathe the air of grace.